Risks and causes of ovarian cancer

-Taking the contraceptive pill at some point in your life reduces your risk of cancer of the ovary.
-Research has shown that the longer you take the pill, the more your risk is thought to come down.
-The reduction in risk lasts for at least 30 years after you stop taking the pill.
+Taking the combined contraceptive pill at some point in your life reduces your risk of cancer of the ovary.
+Research has shown that the longer you take the pill, the more your risk is thought to be reduced.
+The reduction in risk lasts for tens of years after you stop taking the pill.

 Having a hysterectomy or having your tubes tied

 Having your tubes tied because you don't want any more pregnancies is called sterilisation.
-Two recent meta-analysis studies combined the results from all of the research looking at this.
-These studies both found that having your tubes tied reduces the risk of ovarian cancer.
+Studies have found that having your tubes tied reduces the risk of ovarian cancer.